Blake Neely: Work

 He has frequently collaborated with writer/director/producer Greg Berlanti, including on Everwood, Jack & Bobby, Brothers & Sisters, Eli Stone, Dirty Sexy Money, Political Animals, Blindspot, and the Arrowverse series Arrow, The Flash, Supergirl, Legends of Tomorrow and Batwoman.

-He has also been credited alongside several well-known composers such as Michael Kamen, James Newton Howard, Vangelis (for his work on the Mythodea project as arranger and conductor), and Hans Zimmer.
+He has also been credited alongside several well-known composers such as Michael Kamen, James Newton Howard, Vangelis (for his work on Mythodea as arranger and conductor), and Hans Zimmer.

 As an author, he has written over 25 instrumental method books such as the best-selling piano method Piano For Dummies.

 He recorded his score for an HBO documentary on David McCullough at the Conway Studios in Hollywood on February 23, 2008.